-Clem’s animals are hand-made using cut out paper and card, and incorporate a second element that might not be obvious on first look – in 2009 he made powerful owls with speaker eyes and gum trees for wings; for the 20th anniversary he made a flock of lorikeets with people from the festival making up their anatomy, for the 21st he made a monarch butterfly grub (pupae) with dozens of legs dancing.
-2012 was a mob of roos with a number of scenes from the festival itself incorporated into them.
+Clem’s animals are hand-made using cut out paper and card, and incorporate a second element that might not be obvious on first look – in 2009 he made powerful owls with speaker eyes and gum trees for wings; for the 20th anniversary he made a flock of lorikeets with Meredithians making up their anatomy, for the 21st he made a monarch butterfly grub (pupae) with dozens of legs dancing.
+2012 was a mob of roos with a number of Meredith scenes incorporated into them.
 For Meredith23, Clem brought to life a flock of galahs, several in flight, and a couple on the perch.
-They are taken from actual photos of people at the actual festival.
-All of them incorporate scenes from the festival, including the Pink Flamingo, The Meredith Eye, The Arch of Love, the festoon lighting in The Sup’ and so on.
+They are taken from actual photos of people at Meredith.
+All of them incorporate goings on from The Sup’, including the Pink Flamingo, The Meredith Eye, The Arch of Love, the festoon lighting and so on.

 In 2014 Clem created some raggedly regal nomadic emus.
-Whilst the technique of card and paper ‘masking’ remained the same, Clem focussed on the individual stances and body shapes of the emus, rather than incorporating aspects of the festival into their make-up.
+Whilst the technique of card and paper ‘masking’ remained the same, Clem focussed on the individual stances and body shapes of the emus, rather than incorporating people and place into their make-up.
 They walked the line between looking ungainly and like ballet dancers.

 For the 25th, we went with the humble and under-rated sheep, a ruminant ungulate, descended from wild mouflon, non-territorial and gregarious, singular and plural, with excellent hearing and wide peripheral vision, that can see behind without turning its head.
 The Nolan farm has had sheep for generations, so it was a fitting choice.
 It’s amazing how much character he gets into the little creatures.